sculptor/sculptor.github.io/documentation/hello-world-tutorial.md

 <span class="label label-info">Tip</span>
 You can use `mvn -o install` to speed up the builds (-o == offline).
-To regenerate you use `mvn -Dsculptor.generator.force.execution=true -o generate-sources` {: .alert}
+To regenerate you use `mvn generate-sources -Dsculptor.generator.force=true` {: .alert}